aloysiusbe/twitter-sentiment/README.md

 ## Exercises

 1.  **Get Twitter Data:**
-  Copy API credentials in the given **twitterstream.py** and run the following for 10 minutes:
+  Copy API credentials into the given **twitterstream.py** and run the following for 10 minutes:

   ```bash
     python twitterstream.py > output.txt